Working with uDALES facet data in MATLAB¶

 geometry.

-plot_fac_types(OBJ) plots the surface types
+plot_fac_type(OBJ) plots the surface types for all buildings

 obj.plot_fac_type();

 When working with a surface energy balance model, each facet will have a specific wall type with its own properties (albedo, emissivity, thickness etc).
-The wall types of the geometry can be conveniently displayed using the method plot_fac_type
+The wall types of the geometry can be conveniently displayed using the method plot_fac_type:

 figure